themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

   var myDog = new Dog('Sherlock', 'beagle');
   console.log(myDog.bark());
 ```
-<p class="center">[source code](https://github.com/tiagorg/design-patterns-examples/blob/master/constructor/basic.js)</p>
+<p class="center">[view on Plunker](http://plnkr.co/edit/ARySm1?p=preview)</p>

 ----

 ## Prototype

-- Defining functions in the constructor is not ideal, as a new function will be defined for each new instance.
+- Defining a method in the constructor is bad, as each new instance will contain a definition for the method.
-- By writing on the function's *prototype*, all instances can share functions and attributes.
+- By writing on the function's *prototype*, all instances can share the same definition of a method.

 ```javascript
   function Dog(name, breed) {
     this.name = name;
     this.breed = breed;
   }
   Dog.prototype.bark = function() {
     return this.name + ': woof, woof!';
   };